zaius/docs/lib/learn/containers/03_using-containers.md

 ```

 Without specifying a tag you will get the latest build of the container
-on the Hub, which in this case contains python version 3.
+from Docker Hub, which in this case contains python version 3.

 ```yaml
 # using python version 3